 When I was growing up in Dublin I used to see the Paddywagon Tours van parked up the road on my walk to school.
 I was so curious.
 What was this bright green bus with leprechauns painted on the side?
 Where did it go?
 What kind of people got to venture out in it?
-Well, finally, after a day with Paddywagon tours , I can answer these questions!
+Well, finally, I can answer these questions!
+Get ready for an honest, thorough Paddywagon Tours review from this Irish native.

 What is the Paddywagon?

 First things first, The Paddywagon resembles what I imagine the love-child of a bus and a leprechaun would look like.
 It is a bright green bus with orange curtains that shuttles tourists around Ireland showing them the highlights of this beautiful country.
-This bus is captained by a jovial (well, that can be a tad hit or miss) Irish person with inside knowledge of all the best spots.
+This bus is captained by a jovial (well, that can be a tad hit or miss as you’ll find out later) Irish person with inside knowledge of all the best spots.
 Sounds cheesy?
 Well, simply put, it kind of is.
 But that doesn’t mean it isn’t worth doing!

 What Kind Of Tours Are Paddywagon Tours?